 Numerous national magazines and television shows have featured Wilcox, and he also appears in two current instructional videos.
 Light, which he has always considered his primary subject regardless of what it enhances, continues to fascinate him.
 Though realistic in his painting technique, the beautiful abstract patterns that he finds in nature continue to be an important part of his work.
 The changing qualities of light and abstract patterns combine with bold, painterly brush work to become a part of his unique vision of the world—the world as seen through the eyes of an artist.

-Jim Wilcox is represented by Park City Gallery, Park City, Utah; and Wilcox Gallery I and II, Jackson, Wyoming.
+Jim Wilcox is represented by Park City Fine Art, Park City, Utah; and Wilcox Gallery I and II, Jackson, Wyoming.

 Back to Artists and Artwork